MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 4. Scroll down to the Access Token section.
 5. Click create my access token.

 Excellent!
-You now have an access token, think of it as a password so don't share it with anyone, and a few other keys required to hook into Twitter's data.
+You now have an access token, think of it as a password (so don't share it with anyone), and a few other keys required to hook into Twitter's data.
 From Twitter's perspective you are good to go.
 Keep this page open because you need your access token and other details listed here, specifically the:

 * Consumer Key (API Key)
 * Consumer Secret (API Secret)